 Records are maintained within the archives on special shelving and racks and in lockable cabinets.
 Researchers sign in our register book in our reception area and make their requests known to the staff, who retrieve and oversee the use of the requested documents.
 Patrons may be asked to wear provided white cotton gloves when handling fragile documents.
 Photocopies can be made by staff at $.25 per page, or scanned documents may be saved to a flash drive free of charge.
 Patrons may also take photographs of documents free of charge.
 Our staff also welcomes research inquiries by email or phone.

 Some records are confidential and are still under the control of the issuing county official or department until such time as they may be open for public scrutiny.
 Permission from authorizing officials must be obtained before access to these records will be granted.

 Please click the links below to learn more about us and our mission.

-We currently have three dedicated volunteers who assist us with the processing of recently acquired records and who are also members of the Mid-West Tennessee Genealogical Society: Starla Dougan and Helen Johnson of Jackson, and Sandra Kelly of Henderson.
+We currently have four dedicated volunteers who assist us with the processing and organizing of records: Starla Dougan, Helen Johnson, and Elizabeth Shaw, all of Jackson; and Sandra Kelly of Henderson.
 We welcome more volunteers who are interested in preserving Madison County history; please contact archives assistant Lorri Skelton for more information on becoming a volunteer.